 Control a user’s applications

 You can display and manage applications and processes for a user that has a running session or an assigned desktop.

-- From the Monitor dashboard in the service, click Search and enter the user name (or the beginning characters of the user name).
-From the search results, select the user you’re looking for.
-(To collapse the user search box without searching, click Search again.)
+- From the Monitor dashboard in the service, click Search and enter the user name (or the beginning characters of the user name), machine, or endpoint.
+From the search results, select the item you’re looking for.
+(To collapse the search box without searching, click Search again.)

 The Activity Manager lists the applications and processes for the user’s session.

 To end an application, on the Applications tab in Activity Manager, click in the application’s row to select that application, and then click End Application.

 - To end a process, on the Processes tab in Activity Manager, click in the process’s row to select that process, and then click End Process.

 - To display session details, click Details in the upper right.
 To return to the applications and processes display, click Activity Manager in the upper right.

 - To control the session, click Session Control > Log Off or Session Control > Disconnect.